 Richard J Murphy K-8 School is an incredible school that is deserving of a great rating.
 They exceed expectations with a high diversity score of 30 out of 40!
 Their commitment to inclusion is one of the reasons we consider them an out-performer, and one of the best elementary schools in Boston.

-Other than diversity, their standardized testing is very impressive, scoring 28% higher than average students in the same bracket.
-Our algorithm, which accounts for LEP and CWD test takers, indicates that 76.2% of students at the Murphy School meet or exceed state testing requirements, compared to the average of 59.5%.
+Other than diversity, their standardized testing is very impressive, scoring nearly 20% higher than Massachusetts schools with similar socioeconomic profiles.
+Our algorithm, which accounts for CWD test takers, indicates that 62% of students at the Murphy School meet or exceed state testing requirements, compared to the state average of 52%.
+Murphy Elementary is a Tier 2 school under Boston Public School’s School Quality Framework.

 Looking to move to this area?
 The median home price is $538,436.
 We found this great listing that is reasonably priced – a two bedroom condo close to the school currently listed at $399,000.
 Hurry because every other property in this area that is similarly priced is under contract right now!